 - Technical assistance and consulting.
 These services are highly customized to the needs of a client, and have been used in versatile ways to help clients achieve their accessibility goals.

 WebAIM is committed to the development and proliferation of accessible web content and technologies worldwide.
 We value the principles of volunteerism and the importance of making contributions above our own funding streams.
 WebAIM donates 10% of staff time to initiatives within the accessibility community.

-WebAIM has provided web accessibility evaluation, training, and consulting services and products to a wide variety of clients and partners from governmental agencies, businesses, education institutions, non-profit businesses, and Fortune 100 corporations.
+WebAIM has provided web accessibility evaluation, training, and consulting services and products to a wide variety of clients for 20 years.
+Clients have included governmental agencies, businesses, education institutions, non-profit businesses, and Fortune 100 corporations.

 Some of our clients include:

 - Social Security Administration